Vancouver Island – Island Health is reminding people to get their flu shot early to protect themselves and their loved ones this flu season.

 Vaccines are available from a pharmacist or physician at many convenient locations.
 Families with children can also get their flu shot at a public health clinic.

-Free flu vaccines are provided to children aged six months to five years of age, seniors 65 years of age and older, pregnant women and Aboriginal people, people at high risk of complications from influenza and their close contacts, and many other eligible groups.
+Free flu vaccines are provided to children aged six months to five years of age, seniors 65 years of age and older, pregnant women and Indigenous people, people at high risk of complications from influenza and their close contacts, and many other eligible groups.

 “Planning ahead and getting your flu shot early is an important way to protect yourself and your loved ones, especially those who are vulnerable to complications of influenza,” said Dr. Dee Hoyano, Medical Health Officer for Island Health.
 “Many people are finding pharmacists and pharmacy flu clinics a convenient choice for getting their flu shot.”